ZachPetroff/EgoAlign/README.md

 `python segment_video --frames <path/to/frames> --output <sam2_output.mp4> --fps <output_fps> --checkpoint <path/to/sam.pt> --config <path/to/config.yaml> --out_csv output_bboxes.csv`

+Upon running, you will be prompted to select points belonging to the subject.
+After closing the window, the following window will appear so that you can verify the mask:

 </p>
 <p align="center">
 	<img src="examples/sam_mask.png" alt="SAM Mask">
 </p>

+Upon closing, the script automatically generate the segmentation masks and bounding boxes for the rest of the video.

 - Run SAM2
 - Run ViT